|Published||Report Code||Available Format||Pages|

-Some of the major players operating in the global automotive fuel injection system market include Continental AG, Robert Bosch GmbH, Denso Corporation, Delphi Automotive PLC, Hitachi, Ltd., Magna International Inc., Mikuni Corporation, Johnson Electric, and SHW AG.
+The major players in the global automotive fuel injection system market include Continental AG, Robert Bosch GmbH, Denso Corporation, Delphi Automotive PLC, Hitachi Ltd., Magna International Inc., Mikuni Corporation, Johnson Electric Holdings Limited, and SHW AG.